 Development of Programs:

 Two programs have been developed in an effort to address homelessness in our community.

 - Clean Sweep program - The City has partnered with a local organization, Rogue Retreat, to create the Clean Sweep Program which helps address downtown clean-up needs as well as provides meaningful work experience and volunteer opportunities for homeless individuals.
 Click here for more details about this program.

 - Livability Team - City Council approved funding for the creation of a dedicated Livability Team which focuses on addressing livability issues such as homelessness and bullying behavior along the Bear Creek Greenway and downtown area.
 The team will also work to address neighborhood issues such as abandoned autos, accumulation of garbage, and repeated calls-for-service that lead to chronic nuisance properties.
 This program would add dedicated police and code enforcement personnel to the downtown area and Bear Creek Greenway.
 Click here for more details about this program.

 Support of Social Services:

 - City General Fund Grant Program – Over $510,000 from the City’s General Fund Grant program has been allocated to local non-profits providing essential safety net services, including efforts to reduce and prevent homelessness in our area.

 - Continuum of Care – The City of Medford supports a region-wide commitment to the goal of addressing homelessness through a coordinated system known as the Continuum of Care or CoC.
 In November, Council approved $30,000 to fund a CoC Coordinator position.
-And our City Manager, Brian Sjothun became the CoC Executive Committee Chair in January 2018.
+And our City Manager, Brian Sjothun served as the CoC Executive Committee Chair from January - December of 2018.